 This is a picture of the SaunaSpace Faraday Lumanati at my house.

 Did you know that prescription and over-the-counter drugs may remain in the body for 30 years or more?
 Sweating can help flush these toxins from the body.
 According to Lawrence Wilson, M.D., “Heating the body helps destroy bacteria, viruses and tumors.
 Sweating promotes the elimination of toxic chemicals, radioactive particles and other toxins.
 It also increases the skin’s ability to eliminate poisons.”

 Infrared sauna therapy can provide many of the benefits of exercise with less expenditure of energy.
 This can be especially helpful if you’re struggling with a disease and don’t have much energy to exercise.
 Sauna therapy can increase circulation, lower elevated blood pressure, and improve oxidation of the tissues.

 3. Fewer Abnormal Cells

 Many of us have damaged or mutated DNA due to the effects of toxic chemicals and ionizing radiation.
-Heating the body using infrared sauna therapy can help kill weaker mutated cells and help prevent their reproduction – slowly improving the ratio of healthy cells to genetically damaged cells.
-For those of you interested in the MTHFR mutations, this could be a key piece of information to help you improve your circumstances.
+Heating the body using infrared sauna therapy can help kill weaker mutated cells and help prevent their reproduction by slowly improving the ratio of healthy cells to genetically damaged cells.
+For those of you that may have the MTHFR mutations, this could be a key piece of information to helping you improve your circumstances.